earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/intro-knitr-rmd/2016-12-06-Rmd01-why-rmarkdown.Rmd

 {: .notice}

-## Use Knitr to convert .Rmd to .pdf
+## Use Knitr to convert .Rmd to .html

 We use the `R` `knitr` package to render our markdown and create easy to read documents from `.Rmd` files.
 We will cover how to use `knitr` later in this